 The next year of the Monkey will be 2028 in the metal cycle.

-Each Zodiac sign is also assigned a fixed element and Metal is a the fixed element for the any year of the Monkey as is the Rooster.
+Each Zodiac sign is also assigned a fixed element and Metal is the fixed element for any year of the Monkey as well as for any year of the Rooster.

 For more detailed information on Chinese elements, see this article on The Chinese Five Elements.